 - Are you remembering to turn your hearing aids off every night?

 - Have you been wearing your hearing aids in extreme temperatures?

 - Have your listening environments become more demanding?

 - Are you using a streaming device with your hearing aids?

 Regular servicing of your hearing aid(s) once they are out of warranty is important as it ensures your hearing aid(s) are functioning properly and it may extend the lifespan of your hearing aid(s).

-Our clinics offer regular After Warranty Service appointments to all hearing aid users whether they are current patients of ours or patients transferring from another clinic.
+Our clinics offer regular After Warranty Service appointments to all hearing aid users whether they are current clients of ours or clients transferring from another clinic.